 An exclusive, in-depth study of virtuosity on extended range guitars that will challenge and inspire guitarists of all backgrounds.
-Learn more below or get lifetime access with purchase.
+Learn more or start the course with membership, or get lifetime access with purchase.

 If you are interested in writing or learning music that is melodic, emotionally driven, and harmonically detailed, then this course is for you!
 Break out of the usual habits and go-to chord shapes you are familiar with, and get inspired by the world of open tunings.
 Yvette will introduce you to how they can be utilized in writing full-sounding, melodic music, along with dedicated lessons for various techniques and song-writing tips.